JWBurgers/deciphering-bitcoin/NOTATION.md

 ## Key terms

-Key terms are emphasized via boldface when they are first introduced and/or described.
-For instance, the term "bitcoind" would look as follows: **bitcoind**.
+Key terms are emphasized via boldface at the point of their main description.
+For instance, the term "bitcoind" followed by its primary description in the text would look as follows: **bitcoind**.
 All the key terms are captured in a glossary.

-Typically, the first introduction of the term would be accompanied by a further description.
-For exceptions, the term is emphasized both when it is introduced and when it is described.
+Typically, the first introduction of a term is accompanied by a further description.
+Sometimes, however, the primary description of the term only follows at a later point.

 ## Emphasized words and phrases

-Words and phrases are emphasized via boldface and italics.
-For instance, the phrase "Remember your password" would look as follows: ***Remember your password***.
+Words and phrases are emphasized via italics.
+For instance, the phrase "Remember your password" would look as follows: *Remember your password*.

+## Foreign words

+Foreign words and phrases are standardly in italics, unless they are sufficiently common in English.

 ## Instructions